AY2425S1-DSA3101-Weeping-Wranglers/WW-AI-GK/README.md

 4. Copy the variables in the `.txt` file into `.env`.

 ### 4. OpenAI
+Note: You may skip this step if you do not intend to use the Chatbot feature.

 1. Create an OpenAI account [here](https://platform.openai.com).
 2. Once logged in, click the settings icon on the top right.